 5 from 100 Instagram accounts are owned by mediapersons who started their career in the reality television show Keeping Up with the Kardashians:

 kyliejenner (6), kimkardashian (7), kendalljenner (18), khloekardashian (22), kourtneykardash (48).

 Top 100 Fastest Growing Instagram Accounts in 2019

 More information about Top 100 Fastest Growing Instagram Accounts in 2019 can be found by the link.

 This research report was conducted by HypeAuditor to understand the current and future state of influencer marketing.

 The report uses data from a wide variety of sources, including market research agencies, internet, and social media companies, news media, and our own internal analysis.

 For HypeAuditor internal analysis, we have collected and aggregated open data from a variety of sources: social platforms, catalogs, websites, crowdsourcing, and many more.

 After that, we processed the data by anonymizing, sorting and structuring, cleaning and removing any irregularities, and enriching the data.

-  Then we transformed the data into intelligent estimations by using best-in-class estimation and machine learning algorithms developed by our team of leading data scientists and influencer marketing experts.
+Then we transformed the data into intelligent estimations by using best-in-class machine learning algorithms developed by our team of leading data scientists and influencer marketing experts.